dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 unsafety, and so making them memory safe will not reduce the number of vulnerabilities.
-There may be ecosystem benefits to [migrating tools like coreutils to Rust][alex-coreutils], but `ls` is not an entry nor a prilege-escalation (LPE) vector, and so the security argument is pretty weak.
+There may be ecosystem benefits to [migrating tools like coreutils to Rust][alex-coreutils], but `ls` is not an entry nor a privilege-escalation (LPE) vector, and so the security argument is pretty weak.

 I will further claim that this category includes some common server infrastructure like Postgres!
 While it is extremely important for Postgres to